Functional Programming

 }

 Why is immutability something to strive for?
 Consider a television tuned in to the big game.
 A mutable television is inherently unsafe.
 If we step out of the room momentarily, someone may change the channel out from under us.
-We have three options for keeping it safe:
+We have three options for keeping the television tuned to the game:

-Immutability means that data can be shared across threads without having to synchronize access.
-Each thread can freely and simultaneously read the shared data.
-The data can be cached for faster access without it never needing to be updated.
-Even if we don't adopt Haskell as one of our pet languages, we still benefit from applying the functional style that we learn by writing it.
-When we remove side effects, our code will be less dependent on volatile state and easier to test.
+Even if we don't adopt Haskell as one of our pet languages, we still benefit from applying the functional style that we learn by writing Haskell.
+When we remove side effects, even in languages that permit them, our code becomes less dependent on volatile state and easier to test.

 A function in an imperative language is a sequence of statements.
 Each statement mutates the bank of memory cells in order to set the stage for the next statement.
 Since mutation cannot happen in Haskell, functions are not a series of statements.
 Rather they are a single expression.
 The value of that single expression is the function's return value.
 Because every chunk of code yields a value, sometimes Haskell and other functional languages are described as expression-oriented languages.